 Unaware of Smith’s troubles, Sherman remained at Meridian until the morning of February 20 when he began his return to Vicksburg, arriving there on March 4.
 Three days later, Sherman reported to Grant that:

 Our march out and in from Vicksburg was well accomplished; we beat the enemy wherever he opposed or offered resistance.
 We drove him out of Mississippi, destroyed the only remaining railroads in the State, the only roads by which he could maintain an army in Mississippi threatening to our forces to the main river.
 We subsisted our army and animals chiefly on his stores, brought away about 400 prisoners and full 5,000 negroes, about 1,000 white refugees, about 3,000 animals (horses, mules, and oxen), and any quantity of wagons and vehicles.

 Sherman also reported that his army suffered 170 casualties (killed, wounded, and missing) during the brief campaign.
 Smith lost 388 troopers during his encounters with Forrest.

-Aftermath of the Meridian Campaign
+Outcome of the Meridian Campaign

 Human losses for the Confederacy are unknown, but historians estimate that Sherman’s troops destroyed 115 miles of railroad, 61 bridges, 1,852 miles of trestle work, twenty locomotives, twenty-eight railroad cars, and three sawmills.
 Rebel soldiers repaired most of the damage to the railroads and bridges within a month.
 The locomotives, however, were nearly irreplaceable and the restoration projects siphoned away resources that the Confederacy sorely needed elsewhere.